robertfmurdock/Coupling/client/src/main/resources/com/zegreatrob/coupling/client/recent-info.md

 # News

-## June 11, 2021
+## January 11, 2022

-Howdy hi!
-You may notice things are slightly different here at Coupling... but most likely not.
-Hopefully not!
+Hey all!

-What changed you ask?
+I just posted a write-up of all the changes I made to Coupling in 2022.
+There's a lot!
+You can read it here: [https://robertfmurdock.github.io/2022/01/10/Grow-Together,-2021.html](https://robertfmurdock.github.io/2022/01/10/Grow-Together,-2021.html)

-Well the app is now being served as a serverless function rather than a container.
-It has been on the docker-container based hosting for many years (ever since it transitioned off of a heroku slug), but it was time to change things up a little.
-Took a little elbow grease because I still wanted to keep the websocket working, but it looks like I did it!
-Hooray!
+Most recently, I switched the Auth0 client style, so you may have had to log in again.
+Sorry about that!
+Hopefully it wasn't too much of a hiccup.

-That said, if you want to keep the low-key socket functionality working, you may have to clear your cookies for the site (I tweaked the cookie domain).
-That should be as simple as logging out and logging back in again.
+That's basically all I have to say!
+Ta for now.

-As always, let me know if you see anything funky - open an issue at [the github](https://www.github.com/robertfmurdock/coupling).
+Remember, if anything is acting goofy for you, just open an issue at [the github](https://www.github.com/robertfmurdock/coupling).

-One love.
+Live long and prosper,

 - RoB